 Sant Ambrogio

 Some of the church’s many design features include massive stone archways and huge columns that accentuate the importance of the grandiose style prevalent in Italy during these days.
-Sant Ambrogio is one of Milan’s most historic buildings and is one that you won’t want to skip seeing while you’re visiting the Italian city.
+Sant Ambrogio is one of Milan’s most historic buildings that you won’t want to skip seeing while visiting the Italian city.
 If your book an open bus tour in Milan, you can visit Sant Ambrogio and other attractions in Milan.

 Torre Branca